 Speech and language delays are common amongst young children.
 Some children catch up with their peers without any intervention while some children need a little help to reach their developmental goals.
-Since a child’s first five years are crucial for development Early identification and intervention of speech, language and hearing disorders is very important.
-The earlier a problem with speech, language or communication is identified the better is the outcome of treatment.
+A child’s first five years are crucial for speech and language development.
+Therefore, early intervention is highly beneficial for individuals with speech, language or communication needs.
+The earlier a problem with speech and language is identified the better is the outcome of treatment.

 Speech-language pathologists offer early intervention services to teach cognitive, communication, physical, sensory, social, emotional and adaptive self-help skills.
 Early intervention calls for identification and treatment of speech and language difficulties at the earliest possible stage from the onset.

 Early intervention is highly beneficial for individuals with speech, language or communication needs.
 Benefits of early intervention include: